VCCE/VCC/docs/UserGuide.md

 - **Tape**
 - **Bitbanger**

- NOTE:

 Clicking "Apply" immediately sets the current settings for any altered setting, but remains in the config menu.
 Clicking "OK" will also set any altered settings but will leave the menu and return to the emulation window.

-Any feature marked with an "\*" will (after one of the above actions) reset the Coco3 emulation to a newly started Coco3 (w/new settings) and all memory contents will be erased.
-All other functions will not disturb your current machine state.

 #### *Audio:*

 This tab can usually be left "as is" as it automatically recognizes your Windows computer defaults and should not need to be changed.
 However there are those users who may have more than one audio output or card and may want to change these setting to suit their needs.
 For instance, a musician & recording engineer might have several sound options on the computer which makes this tab useful to then.

 - **Output Device** -- A drop down menu which shows your PC system's choices in sound output devices.
 Most will use the "Primary Sound Drive" used by most Windows programs.
 - **Sound Quality** -- Selects the available sound quality in kHz available for you selected device (above).
 Most will use "44100" kHz.